Okay, let’s be real. Most business owners don’t create budgets.

 Once you engage in budgeting (Profit Planning), however, you start to see the business through the windshield.
 It might be a murky windshield at first, but as you gather skills and think more and more about the numbers and how the various activities of the business affect them, you’ll begin to look through a windshield that is crystal clear.
 Instead of moping along at thirty miles an hour, you’ll start feeling as if you’re flying.

 This newfound financial intelligence gives you a sense of control unlike anything else.
 And it’s that budgeting process (coupled with cash planning) that allows you to soar.
-At Calypso Accounting we facilitate this process with our clients on a monthly basis, from implementing the actual budget to reviewing and analyzing the variances.
+At Thrive CFO we facilitate this process with our clients on a monthly basis, from implementing the actual budget to reviewing and analyzing the variances.

 Just DO it!